Chapter 14. Prohibition of Hazing

 Sec.
 14–203.
 Consent Not a Defense

-Hazing with or without the consent of a student is prohibited, whether on or off campus, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline.
+Hazing with or without the consent of a person is prohibited, whether on or off campus, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline.
 See Texas Education Code, Section 37.154 for more information.

 Subchapter 14–300.
 Reporting Hazing